SFTtech/openage/doc/reverse_engineering/networking/chat_protocol.md

 00 18 dc 32
 ```

 Last but not least the data ends with 4 bytes that have an unknown purpose but an interesting behavior.
 The bytes will look the same for messages of the same length, e.g. messages of length 9 will end with the above String, whether it is "abcdefghi", "?????????" or "123456789".
-By creating a message of length 1 and then extending following messages by one character each, I produced the following results:
+By creating a message of length 1 and then extending following messages by one character each, we produce the following results:

 Length  | Result
 --------|-------